 So many Internet users are idiots?
 Or not?

 With openness to success

-"I am addicted to social media ... yes, I hereby officially confess myself.
-Nothing can sweeten my day any more than the golden ringing of a new message on Facebook and a hoped-for retweet ...
-Yeah, that's right ...
-I keep getting ads about harassment because I follow people on the street.
-And worst of all: ...
-My friend speaks to me now only with @ Schatzi ...
-Only the structured handling of social media can help me now.
-I count on your support. "
+“I am addicted to social media… yes, I hereby officially declare myself.
+Nothing can sweeten my day more than the golden ringing of a new message on Facebook and a hoped-for retweet ...
+Yes, it is ...
+I get repeated reports of harassment because I follow people on the street.
+And worst of all:… My friend now only speaks to me with @Schatzi… Only the structured use of social media can help me now.
+I'm counting on your support. ”